 Google always strives to answer the questions of users optimally and comprehensively.
 Hence, if you target any long-tail keyword or a specific question, your answer to that keyword has to be holistic and accurate to organic rank for featured snippets.

-If you elaborate on your answer to this question and add an example if necessary to consolidate your answer, you are likely to win a featured snippet position for this keyword.
+If you elaborate on your answer to this question and show a head-to-head comparison, you are likely to win a featured snippet position for this keyword.